 Preferences General Description Labor Certification Required?
 First Preference EB-1 Reserved for persons of extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors or researchers; and multinational executives and managers.
 No Second Preference EB-2 Reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in the arts, sciences, or business.
-Third Preference EB-3 Reserved for professionals, skilled workers, and other workers.
+Yes, unless applicant can obtain a national interest waiver Third Preference EB-3 Reserved for professionals, skilled workers, and other workers.
 Yes Fourth Preference EB-4 Reserved for "special immigrants," which includes certain religious workers, employees of U.S. foreign service posts, retired employees of international organizations, alien minors who are wards of courts in the United States, and other classes of aliens.
-No Fifth Preference Reserved for business investors who invest \$1 million No

-EB-5 or \$500,000 (if the investment is made in a targeted employment area) in a new commercial enterprise that employs at least 10 full-time U.S. workers. ------ ---
+No Fifth Preference EB-5 Reserved for business investors who invest \$1 million or \$500,000 (if the investment is made in a targeted employment area) in a new commercial enterprise that employs at least 10 full-time U.S. workers.
+No

-The information provided in the Employer Guides is made available by Kainen, Escalera & McHale, P.C. for educational purposes only.
+The information provided in this Employer Guide is made available by Kainen, Escalera & McHale, P.C. for educational purposes only.
 It is not intended to provide specific legal advice to your individual circumstances or legal questions.
 You acknowledge that neither your reading of, nor posting on, this site establishes an attorney-client relationship between you and our law firm, or any of our attorneys.
 This information should not be used as a substitute for seeking competent legal advice from a licensed professional attorney in your state nor is it provided for the specific purpose of soliciting your business on any particular matter.
 Readers of this information should not act upon anything communicated in it without seeking professional counsel.